intel/FPGA-Devcloud/main/QuickStartGuides/OpenCL_Program_PAC_Quickstart/Arria 10/README.md

 ## 4&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Batch Submission

-The batch script attached above (in this case A10_v1.2[.1]_opencl_batch.sh) can be use to launch the OpenCL emulation flow, followed by the compilation and FPGA board programming flow using aocl commands. **Adjust commands within the script to your own needs.**
+The batch scripts attached above (in this case A10_v1.2[.1]_opencl_batch.sh) can be use to launch the OpenCL emulation flow, followed by the compilation and FPGA board programming flow using aocl commands. **Adjust commands within the script to your own needs.**

 From the headnode login-2, run one of the following two commands: